pyiron/pyiron/docs/source/installation.rst

 In the following the individual options are explained one by one:

-* the `[DEFAULT]` option defines the current `~/.pyiron` configuration to overwrite the default configuration.
+* the :code:`[DEFAULT]` option defines the current :code:`~/.pyiron` configuration to overwrite the default configuration.

-* the `RESOURCE_PATHS` option defines the resource path is a list of `;` separated paths where pyiron checks for resource files.
+* the :code:`RESOURCE_PATHS` option defines the resource path is a list of :code:`;` separated paths where pyiron checks for resource files.
 A template of such a resource directory is available on `github <https://github.com/pyiron/pyiron-resources>`_ and it can be downloaded as an archive from the `release page <https://github.com/pyiron/pyiron-resources/releases>`_.
-We recommend to create a folder `~/pyiron/resources` and store the parameter files and likes to the executables there.
+We recommend to create a folder :code:`~/pyiron/resources` and store the parameter files and likes to the executables there.
 The links are basically shell scripts which can be modified to load modules.
 By default the conda path is added, therefore there is no need to add it manually.

-* the `PROJECT_PATHS` option is similar to the resource path but for storing simulation protocols rather than parameter files.
-When the `PROJECT_CHECK_ENABLED` option is set to `true` then the read and write access within pyiron is limited to the directories defined in the `PROJECT_PATHS`.
-Again multiple directories can be separated by `;`.
-An alternative but outdated name for this option is `TOP_LEVEL_DIRS`.
+* the :code:`PROJECT_PATHS` option is similar to the resource path but for storing simulation protocols rather than parameter files.
+When the :code:`PROJECT_CHECK_ENABLED` option is set to :code:`true` then the read and write access within pyiron is limited to the directories defined in the :code:`PROJECT_PATHS`.
+Again multiple directories can be separated by :code:`;`.
+An alternative but outdated name for this option is :code:`TOP_LEVEL_DIRS`.

-Besides the general variables in the `~/.pyiron` configuration, the other settings are used to define the database connection.
+Besides the general variables in the :code:`~/.pyiron` configuration, the other settings are used to define the database connection.
 More detailed examples about the configuration can be found below, for now we continue with the configuration of the database. pyiron can use a database to build an index of the HDF5 files on the file system which accelerates the analysis.
 By default pyiron uses an `SQLite <https://www.sqlite.org>`_ database for this index, but the database can also be disabled or a `PostgeSQL <https://www.postgresql.org>`_ database can be used to improve the performance.

-* By default the database is defined by the `FILE` option which is equal to the `DATABASE_FILE` option and gives the path to the `SQLite <https://www.sqlite.org>`_ database file.
+* By default the database is defined by the :code:`FILE` option which is equal to the :code:`DATABASE_FILE` option and gives the path to the `SQLite <https://www.sqlite.org>`_ database file.
 As the `SQLite <https://www.sqlite.org>`_ database is a file based database it struggles with parallel access on a shared file system like it is typically used in HPC clusters.

-* To address this limitation it is possible to disable the database on HPC clusters using the `DISABLE_DATABASE` option by setting it to `true`.
+* To address this limitation it is possible to disable the database on HPC clusters using the :code:`DISABLE_DATABASE` option by setting it to :code:`true`.
 This is commonly used when the calculation are only executed on the remote cluster but the analysis is done on a local workstation or a group server which supports an SQL-based database.

-* The other database options, namely `TYPE`, `HOST`, `NAME`, `USER`, `PASSWD` and `JOB_TABLE` define the connection details to connect to a PostgreSQL database.
-Inside pyiron `sqlalchemy <https://www.sqlalchemy.org>`_ is used to support different SQL-based databases, therefore it is also possible to provide the sqlalchemy connection string directly as `CONNECTION`.
+* The other database options, namely :code:`TYPE`, :code:`HOST`, :code:`NAME`, :code:`USER`, :code:`PASSWD` and :code:`JOB_TABLE` define the connection details to connect to a PostgreSQL database.
+Inside pyiron `sqlalchemy <https://www.sqlalchemy.org>`_ is used to support different SQL-based databases, therefore it is also possible to provide the sqlalchemy connection string directly as :code:`CONNECTION`.

 * Finally some pyiron installations use a group management component which is currently in development.
-They might have additional options in their `~/.pyiron` configuration to enable sharing calculations between different users.
-These options are `VIEWERUSER`, `VIEWERPASSWD` and `VIEWER_TABLE`.
+They might have additional options in their :code:`~/.pyiron` configuration to enable sharing calculations between different users.
+These options are :code:`VIEWERUSER`, :code:`VIEWERPASSWD` and :code:`VIEWER_TABLE`.
 As this is a development feature it is not yet fully documented.
 Basically those are the access details for the global database viewer, which can read the database entries of all users.
 With this configuration it is possible to load jobs of other users.

-In analogy to the `~/.pyiron` configuration file pyiron also supports using environment variables to configure the pyiron installation.
+In analogy to the :code:`~/.pyiron` configuration file pyiron also supports using environment variables to configure the pyiron installation.
 The available environment variables are:

-* the `PYIRONCONFIG` environment variable defines the location of the `.pyiron` configuration file.
+* the :code:`PYIRONCONFIG` environment variable defines the location of the :code:`.pyiron` configuration file.

-* the `PYIRONRESOURCEPATHS` environment variable defines the `RESOURCE_PATHS` option.
+* the :code:`PYIRONRESOURCEPATHS` environment variable defines the :code:`RESOURCE_PATHS` option.

-* the `PYIRONPROJECTPATHS` environment variable defines the `PROJECT_PATHS` option.
+* the :code:`PYIRONPROJECTPATHS` environment variable defines the :code:`PROJECT_PATHS` option.

-* the `PYIRONPROJECTCHECKENABLED` environment variable defines the `ROJECT_CHECK_ENABLED` option.
+* the :code:`PYIRONPROJECTCHECKENABLED` environment variable defines the :code:`ROJECT_CHECK_ENABLED` option.

-* the `PYIRONDISABLE` environment variable defines the `DISABLE_DATABASE` option.
+* the :code:`PYIRONDISABLE` environment variable defines the :code:`DISABLE_DATABASE` option.

-* the `PYIRONSQLTYPE`, `PYIRONSQLFILE`, `PYIRONSQHOST`, `PYIRONSQLDATABASE`, `PYIRONUSER` and `PYIRONSQLUSERKEY` environment varaibles define the SQL database connection and can also be summarized in the `PYIRONSQLCONNECTIONSTRING` environment variable.
+* the :code:`PYIRONSQLTYPE`, :code:`PYIRONSQLFILE`, :code:`PYIRONSQHOST`, :code:`PYIRONSQLDATABASE`, :code:`PYIRONUSER` and :code:`PYIRONSQLUSERKEY` environment varaibles define the SQL database connection and can also be summarized in the :code:`PYIRONSQLCONNECTIONSTRING` environment variable.

-* the `PYIRONSQLVIEWTABLENAME`, `PYIRONSQLVIEWUSER` and `PYIRONSQLVIEWUSERKEY` environment variables define the SQL viewer connection and can also be summarized in the `PYIRONSQLVIEWCONNECTIONSTRING` environment variable.
+* the :code:`PYIRONSQLVIEWTABLENAME`, :code:`PYIRONSQLVIEWUSER` and :code:`PYIRONSQLVIEWUSERKEY` environment variables define the SQL viewer connection and can also be summarized in the :code:`PYIRONSQLVIEWCONNECTIONSTRING` environment variable.

 To further explain the usage of the different parameters we discuss common use cases in the following:

 Use you own Executable for LAMMPS/ S/PHI/nX or GPAW
 ---------------------------------------------------
-To add your own executables or parameter files it is necessary to initialise a user defined configuration `~/.pyiron`.
+To add your own executables or parameter files it is necessary to initialise a user defined configuration :code:`~/.pyiron`.
 You can start with a basic configuration like:

 .. code-block:: bash